4 Takeaways From The European Parliament Election Results

 Europe's traditional centrist coalition lost its majority in the European Union's parliamentary elections Sunday, with far-right populist parties and liberal, pro-European Union parties both gaining ground.
 The results suggest a complicated future for the EU, as voters look for new ways forward.

-More than 50 percent of European voters turned out last week to vote in the parliamentary elections, the highest turnout in two decades and a sharp increase from the last election in 2014.
+More than 50% of European voters turned out last week to vote in the parliamentary elections, the highest turnout in two decades and a sharp increase from the last election in 2014.

-Here's what you need to know from the results.
+Here's what you need to know about the results.

-The center-left, center-right coalition lost its majority
+The center-left, center-right coalition lost its majority.

-The center-right group known as the European People's Party (EPP) and the center-left Progressive Alliance of Socialists and Democrats (S&D) held 54 percent of the seats before the vote.
-Now they're down to 43 percent, according to Sunday's results.
+The center-right group known as the European People's Party (EPP) and the center-left Progressive Alliance of Socialists and Democrats (S&D) held 54% of the seats before the vote.
+Now they're down to 43%, according to Sunday's results.
 The two blocs together lost more than 70 seats, along with the majority they held for decades, according to NPR's Sylvia Poggioli.

-The results suggest that European centrists will have to reach out to and unite more broadly with liberal coalitions in order to affect change — and maintain authority — in the EU.
+The results suggest that European centrists will have to reach out to and unite more broadly with liberal coalitions in order to effect change — and maintain authority — in the EU.

-The far-right gained ground — but not as much as expected
+The far-right gained ground — but not as much as expected.

-Populist, euroskeptic parties across Europe saw gains, but less than what some pre-election polls had predicted — and what pro-EU forces had feared.
+Populist, euroskeptic parties across Europe saw gains, but less than what some preelection polls had predicted — and what pro-EU forces had feared.
 And the various nationalist parties' differences over issues like migration and attitudes toward Russia could cloud prospects for a united right.

 "What happened was not really what a lot of people were fearing, that there would be a surge of the far-right populists," former Swedish Prime Minister and now co-chair of the European Council on Foreign Relations Carl Bildt told NPR on Monday.
 "There was an increase by the far-right, but fairly marginal and far less than what people had predicted."